ai4ci/tidyabc/docs/reference/abc_adaptive.md

   outside of which the probability of acceptance of a particle is zero.
   Use of `gaussian` kernels can result in poor convergence.

+- distfit:

+  one of `"empirical"` or `"analytical"` determines what kind of distribution the ABC adaptive algorithm will fit for the posteriors.

 - bw:

-  for Adaptive ABC data distributions are smoothed before modelling the CDF.
+  for Adaptive ABC data distributions are smoothed before modelling empirical CDF.
 Over smoothing can reduce convergence rate, under-smoothing may result in noisy posterior estimates, and appearance of local modes.
-  This is a proportion of the ESS and defaults to 0.1.

 - widen_by:

-  change the dispersion of proposal distribution in ABC adaptive, preserving the median.
-This is akin to a nonlinear, heteroscedastic random walk in the quantile space, and can help address over-fitting or local modes in the ABC adaptive waves. `widen_by` is an odds ratio and describes how much further from the median any given part of the distribution is after transformation.
+  change the dispersion of the empirical proposal distribution in ABC adaptive, preserving the median.
+This is akin to a nonlinear, heteroscedastic random walk in the quantile space, and can help address over-fitting or local modes in the ABC adaptive waves.
+  `widen_by` is an odds ratio and describes how much further from the median any given part of the distribution is after transformation.
   E.g. if the median of a distribution is zero, and the `widen_by` is 2 then the 0.75 quantile will move to the position of the 0.9 quantile.
   The distribution will stay within the support of the prior.
 This is by default 1.05 which allows for some additional variability in proposals.

 - scoreweights: